Skip to content

 What is SEO copywriting?

-SEO is the means of helping a website appear as high up as possible in the search engine results page (or SERPs), whether that’s Google, Bing, Yahoo or any other.
-Think of it as putting in place the most optimum conditions that help you find your target audience online first time round.
+SEO copywriting means carefully writing and structuring web content with the aim of helping the webpage appear as high in the search engine results page (SERPs) as possible, whether that’s Google, Bing, Yahoo or any other.
+Think of it as putting in place the most optimum conditions when creating a piece of text to help you position your business in front of your target audience online with few obstacles.

-SEO copywriting fits into the larger field of search engine optimisation which utilises a range of tactics, including link building, mobile optimisation, load speeds, and content strategy techniques to ensure your site is device and user-friendly, promotes unique and insightful content and provides essential details.
+You see, copywriting for search success is part of a larger practice of search engine optimisation.
+This includes utilising a range of tactics, including link building, mobile optimisation, load speeds and content strategy techniques to ensure your site is device and user-friendly, promotes unique and insightful content and provides essential details.

 Take a look at this great SEO explainer video from Start Copywriting: